akrabat/rulesoflife/index.md

 * Don’t deflect when receiving a compliment; say thank you.
 * Take the weekend off; do something that's nothing to do with work.
+* Be aware of the value of time.
+Time is _expensive_.